-This had the effect of pushing the Rand back to strong levels below R7.00, but reversed in 2011 with Q3 showing a R31bn outflow as "short-term bankers" withdrew their funds from the market with renewed jitters in global markets, and a flight to safer havens.
+This had the effect of pushing the Rand back to strong levels below R7.00, but this reversed in 2011 with Q3 showing a R31bn outflow as "short-term bankers" withdrew their funds from the market with renewed jitters in global markets, and a flight to safer havens.

-Total inflows for 2011 were just R2.5bn compared with R75bn in 2010 and R94bn in 2009, and together with minimal FDI in 2012 this has resulted in a continued shortfall to fund our Current Account deficit from normal funding sources for the past four quarters.
+Total inflows for 2011 were just R2.5bn compared with R75bn in 2010 and R94bn in 2009, and together with minimal FDI in 2012 this has resulted in a continued shortfall to fund our Current Account deficit from normal funding sources for 7 out of the last 9 quarters.

 And, once again this has required Other Transactions to make up the resultant funding shortfall.
-And once more, we have seen the Rand beginning to weaken back to the mid-R8.00s only reinforcing the fragile nature of our funding.
+And once more, we have seen the Rand beginning to weaken back to R9.00 and above only reinforcing the fragile nature of our funding.